didierio/blog/home-automation/pocketsphinx-microphone-over-network.rst

 content
 -------

-I'm thinking for a long time about a speech recognition for my home.
+For a long time, I'm thinking about a speech recognition for my home.
-I've checked available solutions:
+I've checked available options:

-- Google Speech API, Alexa, and others: ok, but what I'm saying at home is highly personal.
-I don't want to share this data to a company, which can do what he want with.
+- Google Speech API, Alexa, and others: pretty nice, but what I'm saying at home is highly personal.
+I don't want to share this data to a company, which can do what she want with.
 - home made speech recognition: I have the control, everything is managed by me.

 I choose the second option, because of privacy, and because it's more tricky to implement (challenge!).

-Yes, but launching PocketSphinx on a Raspberry Pi is really fun, but really slow...: not enough computing unit to do that.
+But launching PocketSphinx on a Raspberry Pi is really fun, but really slow...: not enough computing unit to do that.

-Ok!
 For every issue a solution!
-Especially when you are working with a Linux distribution.
-All the paradigm is pipes.
+Especially when you are working on a Linux distribution.
+All the paradigm is pipelines.

 ## Stack